abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 element in the valley.
 Not that I wish for that to happen, but I can say to myself, *Oh, Ajahn Pasanno is going to Sacramento is he?
 Is that so?
 Really?* All we can know is that there’s a plan for him to go to Sacramento.
-There’s a plan to prepare the meal and there’s a plan to go into town.
+There’s a plan to prepare the meal, and there’s a plan to go into town.
 This much we know, but what will happen is uncertain.
 Are things really the way we judge them to be?
 It’s not certain.
 This is not meant to create doubt and confusion, but the more we perceive each